-In Module Two, you will learn how to establish your attitude, how to be in the know, behavior that turns-off customers, what you can do right away to improve customer service, and courtesy counts.
+In Module Two, you will learn how to establish your attitude, be in the know, behavior that turns-off customers, what you can do right away to improve customer service, and courtesy counts.

 To establish a productive relationship with your customers, you must develop excellent communication skills.
-Effective communication skills have three components, listening skills, verbal communication skills, and non-verbal communication skills.
+Effective communication skills have three components: listening, verbal, and non-verbal communication skills.

 In Module Three, you will learn communication skills, how to provide excellent service through effective communication, listening skills, seven ways to listen better, asking good questions, verbal communication skills, and the seven c’s of communication.

 Identifying and Addressing Customer Needs

 The first step in improving customer service is determining what customers value in their interactions with your organization.
 What do they want?
 What do they need?
 The most obvious way to find out what customers want and need is to ask them.
 Businesses spend lots of time and money surveying customers, and they often come up with valuable feedback.
-Still, the people on the front lines of customer service, people who interact with customers daily, can gain useful insights into what customers value just by listening to and observing them.
+The people on the front lines of customer service, who interact with customers daily, can gain useful insights into what customers value by listening to and observing them.

-The next step, once you have identified customer needs, is to commit yourself to meet them.
+Once you have identified customer needs, the next step is to commit yourself to meet them.
 But you can’t stop there.
 To provide exceptional service, you need to go the extra mile to show customers how important they are to your organization.

-In Module Four, you will learn how to identify and address customer needs, understand the customer’s situation, staying outside the box, meeting the basic needs of customers, meeting the special needs of customers, going the extra mile, and measuring your customer efforts.
+In Module Four, you will learn how to identify and address customer needs, understand the customer’s situation, stay outside the box, meet customers’ basic needs, meet the special needs of customers, go the extra mile, and measure your customer efforts.

 Generating Return Business

 People who have been in business for a while know the value of return business.
 Experts believe it costs at least six times more to attract new customers than to keep existing ones.
-If you think about advertising and salespeople’s cost, you can see why winning a new customer is so much more expensive.
+If you think about advertising and salespeople’s cost, you can see why winning a new customer is more expensive.